Key takeaways

 What models does Kiro use?

 The default "Auto" agent uses a mix of frontier models including Claude Sonnet 4.5 combined with specialized models for intent detection and caching.
-You can also select Sonnet 4.5 directly.
+Paid plans can also select Claude Sonnet or Opus variants directly.

 What Is Kiro?

 Kiro is AWS's agentic AI development environment — a VS Code-compatible IDE designed around the premise that AI agents need more structure than a chat prompt to build production software .
-It launched in mid-2025 and has iterated rapidly through 2026, adding custom subagents, agent skills, and enterprise controls .
+It launched in preview in mid-2025, reached general availability on November 17, 2025 (adding a Kiro CLI for the terminal alongside the IDE), and has iterated rapidly through 2026 with custom subagents, agent skills, and enterprise controls .

 The core philosophy: agents work better with structured input.
 Rather than "vibe coding" from a prompt, Kiro converts natural language into specs, designs, and task lists before any code is written.